1. Mission Statement for

 Academic dishonesty

-it is a serious matter that can result in expulsion from the institution.
-Representing someone else’s ideas as one’s
+cheating, it is a serious matter that can result in expulsion from the

-assignment, a project, or an exam will result in disciplinary action against
+scores on an assignment, a project, or an exam will result in disciplinary

-are as described in the NOC Student Handbook).
-Disciplinary action for
+disciplinary procedures are as described in the NOC Student Handbook).
+Disciplinary

-students who are enrolled in both OSU and NOC classes will follow the OSU
+action for students who are enrolled in both OSU and NOC classes will follow

 10. Use of Cell